Erikmmkarlsson/workout_app/README.md

 ## `installation instructions`

+Prerequisites:
+* Node.js is installed on the system

 Clone the repository, then enter the repository with your prefered method (`cd workout_app` for example)

 Run these following commands to install everything: